How to retire at 58: planning for early retirement

 What are the average retirement savings at 58?

-The average retirement savings at 58 are approximately $537,560, according to the Federal Reserve’s 2022 Survey of Consumer Finances.
-This figure does not cover the average annual expenses of American retirees.
+According to the Federal Reserve, the average retirement savings for a person aged 55 to 64 in 2022 was $537,560.
+However, this figure does not cover the average annual expenses of American retirees.

-Knowing how to retire at 58 means knowing how to go beyond average in preparing for your golden years.
+Knowing how to retire at 58 means learning how to go beyond average in preparing for your golden years.

 A regulated financial advisor can assist with drawing up a comprehensive early retirement plan.